Musim Mas

 1. Harvesting

-Cacao pods are carefully harvested by hand to avoid damaging the tree.
-The pods are opened to extract the beans, which are covered in a sticky pulp.
+Harvesters handpick cacao pods with care to prevent damage to the cacao tree.
+They then open the pods to extract the beans, which remain covered in sticky pulp.

 Cacao pods are carefully harvested by hand to avoid damaging the tree